 2. Rule of Thirds / Framing Guideline

-This is one of the most basic photography techniques & tips, and it’s simple but very effective.
+Rule Of Thirds is one of the most basic photography techniques & tips, and it’s simple but very effective.
 When shooting photos, always think about how your subject(s) will look in the final product.
-Division your frame into thirds horizontally and vertically, and try to place your subject in the center.
-This will help you avoid having your subject dominate the photo, and will give the photo a more balanced look.
+Divide your frame into thirds horizontally and vertically, and try to place your subject in the center.
+This will help you avoid having your subject dominate the photo and will give the photo a more balanced look.

-Rule of thirds is basically used in filmmaking and photography and combined with composition to make good photos.
-Most of the modern cameras have Rule of thirds guideline that you can set in your camera.
-Example for Fujifilm users, the feature is known as Framing guideline and you can enable the guideline by accessing the menu.
-If you’re not sure where to set, look through your camera’s manual.
+The rule of thirds is used in filmmaking and photography and combined with composition to make good photos.
+Most modern cameras have a Rule of thirds guidelines that you can set in your camera.
+For example for Fujifilm users, the feature is known as Framing guideline and you can enable the guideline by accessing the menu.
+If you’re unsure where to set it, look through your camera’s manual.

 3. Leaving Some Head Space